lambdageek/monovm-embed-sample/README.md

 ## Prerequisites ##

-* .NET 6 Preview 2 SDK (.NET 5 works too; later previews of .NET 6 may work as well)
+* .NET 6 Preview 7 SDK
 * Clang (Xcode on osx, or manually install on Linux)
 * GNU Make
 * (Linux only) [`patchelf`](https://github.com/NixOS/patchelf) (Ubuntu has a .deb package)